nlo88/newsfeed-app/newsfeed-app/README.md

 - React
 - Components, props, and state
 - React Router
+- Links

 ## Requirements

-Build a website where users can access news, be able to click on the articles to see more information about the article and the news source.
+Build a website where users can access news, be able to access the articles based on it's category and the news source link.

 ### Step 1.
 Set up your GitHub page and Install